-PICO is an important framework helping one generate a clinical patient-care question, and more recently in light of the proliferation systematic and other reviews, the clinical research question.
+PICO is an important framework helping one to generate a clinically-focused patient-care question, and more recently in light of the proliferation systematic and other reviews, the clinically- or population-focused research question.
 If you have framed the question in advance, fill out the PICO box.
 If you are having difficulty framing the question, insert the relevant variables in to the box to generate the question.

 Click on the link to your medical specialty to access the most current electronic journals, books, databases and websites.
 If your speciality has a Library Faculty Liaison, you will be taken to a specialized guide.